buffermint/landing-blog/source/_posts/things-to-know-before-launching-your-first-tech-startup.blade.md

 ---
 It is no secret that launching a product in the tech industry is different from other industries.
 Tech is an ever-changing industry, and what’s new and cool right now will be considered archaic in 5 years.
 It is an industry for those who can see the future and build it.

 <x-quote credit="Dean Kamen">"Everybody has to be able to participate in the future that they want to live for.
 That’s what technology can do."</x-quote>

 How do you keep up with that?
 In this article, we’ll explore how the tech industry is different, and things you should consider before launching your first product in tech.

 ### 1. What is the difference between launching a product in tech vs other industries?

 One of the main differences between launching a product in tech vs other industries is the need for constant learning.
-In tech, new products and technologies are constantly being introduced and developed, which means that what you were using yesterday is not going to be useful tomorrow.
+In tech, new products and technologies are constantly being introduced and developed, which means that what you were using yesterday may not be useful tomorrow.

 This means that start-up founders have to be aware of the constant changes in technology and how it impacts their products, often making it difficult for them.

-One of the best ways to cope with this change is through being diversified about your skillset.
+One of the best ways to cope with this change is through being diversified in your skillset.
 Have at least one person on your team who knows how to use different software, has a background in marketing or sales, knows how startups work, etc. They can help relieve some stress off you by taking over some tasks.

 Additionally, be well-informed about new technologies as possible.
 Join forums, attend meetups and conferences, read about trends on sites like TechCrunch or Hypebot, etc.

 ### 2. Things you should consider before launching your first product in the tech industry